 Most foot and ankle pain has a simple cause and will resolve.
 However, even more persistent problems, such as long standing ligament or tendon problems, or osteoarthritis can be self-managed successfully.

 How can I help myself to get better?

-Minor injuries, such as mild sprains and strains, can often be initially treated at home using a protection, rest, ice regime for the first two or three days after onset:
+Minor injuries, such as mild sprains and strains, can be treated at home and should start to improve after a few days.
+Using a protection, rest and ice regime initially can help.

-Contrary to many people’s beliefs, it is good to stay active when you have pain in your soft tissues or joints.
-As we have said, pain can be the result of overuse or overtraining.
-If this is the case, try to reduce the amount of activity (rather than stopping it altogether) that may be exacerbating your symptoms for a short period, until the pain settles.
+If pain is the result of overuse or overtraining try to reduce the amount of activity (rather than stopping it altogether) that may be exacerbating your symptoms for a short period, until the pain settles.
 You should then aim to slowly work back up to your previous activity level.
 If exercising does not affect your symptoms or improves them, try to stay as active as possible.

 When should I see my doctor or physiotherapist?